Tara Serbia

-They say that those who visit Tara once tend to keep coming again and again.
-People seem to be captivated by the surroundings with typical regional features and yet so specific that it cannot be compared to any other mountain in Serbia.
+They say that those who visit Tara Mountain once often find themselves returning again and again.
+The surroundings are so captivating, with distinct regional features that make it incomparable to any other mountain in Serbia.

 FROM BELGRADE: about 180 km (via Valjevo)